 Congress passed Section 1005 atop a mountain of evidence that the USDA has and continues to discriminate against socially disadvantaged farmers and the dramatic loss of those farms and ranches as a result.
 Wynn v.
 Vilsack, 545 F. Supp.
 3d 1271, 1278-79 (M.D.
 Fla.
 2021) (summarizing "substantial evidence of historical discrimination" and "continued discrimination that permeates USDA programs.").
 The record before this Court is replete with evidence of unmitigated discrimination.
 See Gov't Br. at 8-25.
 Indeed, in reviewing the passage of Section 1005, the Wynn court noted that it is "undeniable-and notably uncontested by the parties-that USDA had a dark history of past discrimination against minority farmers."
-Id. at 1279.
+Wynn, 545 F. Supp.
+3d at 1279.
 Amici and their members are witnesses to the effects of past and present discrimination.

 American farmers.
 Amici testified before Congress about their members' experiences and their continued need for debt relief leading up to the passage of Section 1005.
-See H. Agric.
-Comm.
-Hr'g to Review the State of Black Farmers in the US, 117th Cong.
+See A Hr'g to Review the State of Black Farmers in the U.S. Before the H. Comm. on Agric., 117th Cong.
 13-18 (Mar.
-25, 2021) (Testimony, John Boyd) ("Testimony").
+25, 2021) (Testimony, John Boyd) ("2021 Cong.
+Testimony").
 Dr. Boyd spoke of his and Ms. Boyd's own experience as farmers when, for example, they discovered liens against their property in 2019 due to USDA's failure to finalize six Certificates of Satisfaction from twenty-two years prior.
 Id. at 17.
 Dr. Boyd was spit on, called racial slurs by USDA representatives, and had his loan applications thrown in the trash.
 Id. at 16-17.
-He also saw white farmers receive large checks without filing an application, while he was a denied a \$5000 loan for basic operations and told to re-file.
+He also saw white farmers receive large checks without filing an application, while he was a denied a \$5,000 loan for basic operations and told to re-file.3

 Amici's experiences are relevant here because they are emblematic of what continues to be the lived experiences of socially disadvantaged farmers.
-Amici's members and others raise the same issues that Dr. Boyd has endured decades ago.
-Their testimony of USDA's systematic discrimination gives significant anecdotal evidence that the Government has a compelling interest in passing Section 1005.
+Amici's members and others raise the same issues that Dr. Boyd endured decades ago.
+4 Their testimony of USDA's systematic discrimination gives significant anecdotal evidence that the Government has a compelling interest in passing Section 1005.
 Adarand, 515 U.S. at 237 ("pervasive, systematic, and obstinate discriminatory conduct" justifies a race-based remedy); Eng'g Contractors, 122 F.3d at 924-25 (considering anecdotes of discrimination).
 This anecdotal evidence confirms the data in the Government's brief.
 While Amici's evidence put in front of Congress alone is sufficiently compelling, in light of the Government's considerable evidence in their brief, there can be no doubt of the compelling need to redress USDA's past and present discrimination.
-See Midwest Fence, 840 F.3d at 952 (anecdotes confirm disparities studies).
+See Midwest Fence, 840 F.3d at 952 (anecdotes confirm disparities studies); Kossman Cont., 2016 WL 11473826, at 21 (noting value of anecdotes).